christopher-siewert/christopher-siewert.github.io/_posts/2019-05-20-bitcoin-futures-arbitrage-part-3.md

     Index Price - Future Price = $7335.49 - $7270.13 = $65.36

-The problem, is that the perpetual doesn't perfectly line up with the index.
-Thus they might not completly converge.
+The problem is that the perpetual doesn't perfectly line up with the index.
+They might not completely converge.
 There is also the issue of funding payments.
-We saw above the huge variablitiy in funding payments.
+We saw above the huge variability in funding payments.
 If you get unlucky, the funding payments will completely take away this profit.

 There are also other factors like counterparty risk.
-This is a real problem.
 Bitcoin exchanges are known to get hacked, or just lose people's money.
-We should take this into acount when evaluating any strategy involving cryptocurrency exchanges.
+We should take this into account when evaluating any strategy involving cryptocurrency exchanges.
 We should expect a higher risk premium, to compensate for this higher counterparty risk that doesn't typically arise in traditional asset exchanges.

 Next we will look at simulating these risks to get a probability distribution of potential profit situations.
-We will try to see if the variability in the perpetual index ratio and the funding rate will take away from our expected $65.36 of profit.
+We will try to see if the variability in the perpetual index ratio and the funding rate will take away from our expected \\$65.36 of profit.